 Photo Source: West Africa Gateway

-Pray for them to thrive economically as a testimony of God's power and mercy.
+Pray for an abundant harvest for these farmers as a testimony of God's goodness and love.

 Pray that the Serer may find the true freedom in Christ.

 Pray for a powerful movement to Christ among the Serer people.

 Pray for a spiritual hunger that will lead the Serer people to the cross and the empty grave.